-Shoe of the Day at Milan Fashion Week: Ermenegildo Zegna’s High-Tops
+Shoe of the Day at Milan Fashion Week: Prada’s Velcro Strap Scuba Sneaker Boots

-For his spring 2018 Tizano high tops, Zegna artistic director Alessandro Sartori played on the label’s triple-stitch couture construction, blowing it up and emblazoning it on the side of the shoes like ticker tape.
+For his spring 2018 Tizano high-tops, Zegna artistic director Alessandro Sartori played on the label’s triple-stitch couture construction, blowing it up and emblazoning it on the side of the shoes like ticker tape.

 He reinforced the idea in the criss-cross of the laces and also in more delicate guise at the heel.
 Even the soles featured a stitched leather insert, while the under-soles came in a herringbone pattern like the weave of an expensive suit.